emilybthorpe/git_storytime/chapter2.md

 Chapter 2:

-Then the next day, the sorcerer from the next town came and with his magic started a thunderous rain.
+Then the next day, the sorcerer from the next town came and after seeing the greed of the king cat started a thunderous rain.